-Metaethics: Debating the Nature of Morality: This is a course for digging in deep to all the foundational questions about the nature of morality itself.
-Using a century’s worth of cutting edge philosophical work as our guide, we will explore the following questions and similar ones:
+Metaethics class topics dig in deep and cover the foundational questions about the nature of morality itself.
+Using a century’s worth of cutting edge philosophical work as our guide, we can explore the following questions and similar ones:

 -What kind of reality does morality have?